Megaplex Theatres: History

 In September 2005, the location in Sandy opened the second IMAX auditorium in Utah.
 Megaplex has since added IMAX screens at locations in South Jordan, West Valley City, Centerville, and Vineyard.
 In April 2012, the chain announced its expansion beyond the Wasatch Front with the purchase of 11 theaters from Westates Theatres.
-The sale included four theaters in St. George, three in Logan, two in Cedar City, and one in Mesquite, Nevada.The expansion added 71 screens and 11,968 seats to Megaplex Theatres' capacity.
+The sale included four theaters in St. George, three in Logan, two in Cedar City, and one in Mesquite, Nevada.
+The expansion added 71 screens and 11,968 seats to Megaplex Theatres' capacity.
 It had previously been operating 84 screens at six locations.
 Financial terms were not disclosed.

 In September 2013, the chain announced plans to build a new location in Vineyard as part of a development on the former site of Geneva Steel.
 The theater has 13 screens including the chain's fifth IMAX auditorium which opened on March 13, 2015.
 In 2019, Megaplex started offering a subscription service, MegaPass.

-During the COVID pandemic Megaplex temporarily closed and started limited screenings with social distancing.
+During the COVID pandemic, Megaplex temporarily closed and started limited screenings with social distancing.
 It also sold popcorn to go from the curb.
 In 2020, Megaplex announced plans for construction of a theater in Idaho Falls, Idaho.
 In 2021, Megaplex launched "Megaplex Luxury Theatres."
 Megaplex Luxury Theatres have heated luxury seats, in-seat dining, and private meeting space.
-It was partially in response to the COVID-19 pandemic.
+This new branding was partially in response to the COVID-19 pandemic.

 Due to the large Latter-day Saint population in Utah, Megaplex Theatres often shows religious films including T.C.
 Christensen's The Fighting Preacher.
-The Larry H. Miller Company acquired Swig, a soft drink shop on November 22, 2022.
+The Larry H. Miller Company acquired Swig, a dirty soda chain, on November 22, 2022.
 Swig began sales at Megaplex Theatres in 2023.
 The Megaplex Theatres at The Gateway was a venue for the Sundance Film Festival in 2023.

 In 2023, Megaplex Theatres expanded its Kids Summer Movies program by giving free admission to children from families which receive public food benefits.
 The program covers one adult per family.
 The regular Megaplex Kids Summer Movies pass is unaffected.
 As of 2023, a $10 pass entitles one guest to attend as many as ten family-friendly movies over the summer.
 The program includes "sensory friendly" showings designed for autistic children and others with sensory sensitivity.
-The showings allow guests to stand, move, and make noise as they feel they need making themselves comfortable.
+The showings allow guests to stand, move, and make noise as they feel the need to make themselves comfortable.

-Megaplex Theatres was ranked the 25th largest cinema chain in North America according to Boxoffice PRO's giants of Giants of Exhibition 2023 with 15 locations and 173 screens.
+Megaplex Theatres was ranked the 25th largest cinema chain in North America according to Boxoffice PRO's Giants of Exhibition 2023 with 15 locations and 173 screens.

 As of 2024, the Larry H. Miller Company was carrying out a program to renovate several Megaplex Theatres locations in Utah.
 Improvements include luxury reclining seats, "quiet rooms," new projectors, and improved sound systems.
 As of March 2024, renovations were complete at the Ogden Megaplex with work underway in St. George, Vineyard, and Centerville.